 - provide a pathway from a broad foundational course through to more advanced and specialised courses or workshops;

-- be reproducible: all materials will be online with Open licences;
+- are reproducible: all materials will be online with Open licences;

-- be scalable: emphasis will be placed on training trainers, building partnerships and developing an international network which makes it easy for schools to be run in many locations.
+- are scalable: emphasis will be placed on training trainers, building partnerships and developing an international network which makes it easy for schools to be run in many locations.

 Programme and Vision